 The student division hopes that this initiative opens more doors for student members to assist on similar projects through PsySSA in the future.

-The mentorship program was initially started in 2016, by the student division’s chairperson, Shaun Nortje.
+The mentorship programme was initially started in 2016, by the student division’s chairperson, Shaun Nortje.
 At that point it was only to Grade 12 students who had an interested in the field of Psychology.
-This year however, we have extended the program to include university students who are studying a degree in Psychology, this includes any student from first year level to honours.
+This year however, we have extended the programme to include university students who are studying a degree in Psychology, this includes any student from first year level to honours.

 All mentees who make it passed the selection process, will be paired with a mentor from the Executive Committee of the student division.